User Learning and Effective Communication directly in the Workspace

 - Reduction in support calls

 Walkthroughs help users in various real-world settings.
-For instance, as organizations modify SharePoint to fit their business needs, team leaders can deploy walkthroughs to show users how to work within the customized environment.
-In cases, where management is having difficulty getting users to search for assistance with their SharePoint environment, a walkthrough opens at key points without the need to search for anything, leading users through learning paths.
+For instance, as organizations modify enterprise applications to fit their business needs, team leaders can deploy walkthroughs to show users how to work within the customized environment.
+In cases, where management is having difficulty getting users to search for assistance with their environment, a walkthrough opens at key points without the need to search for anything, leading users through learning paths.

 The “Aha!”
 Moment

-Benefits to Providing SharePoint Walkthroughs
+Benefits of Providing Walkthroughs

 - Reduced time-to-competency